Michael Y. Li

 paper website

-We introduce a new method for inference and model learning that combines reweighted-wake sleep and smoothing Sequential Monte Carlo.
-We theoretically analyze the bias and consistency of our method and then apply it to discrete latent variable modeling and fitting mechanistic models of neural dynamics.
+We introduce a new method for fitting sequential latent variables models that leverages recent advances in Sequential Monte Carlo.
+We study our method theoretically and apply it to fitting discrete latent variable models and complex ODE based models.

 Why think step-by-step?
 Reasoning emerges from the locality of experience